ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**4.5.1**

+- Taser can no longer proc on self-damage.
+- Barbed Wire now uses a custom orb type and should no longer conflict with mods which change Razorwire behavior.

 **4.5.0**

 - Added compatibility with the ItemStats mod.
 Only stats which increase with itemcount are displayed (for now).